GoblinArchives/LiminalHorror/Third Party Links.md

 ## Useful Links

 - [Survive, Solve, or Save: Pick Two](https://www.failuretolerated.com/survive-solve-or-save-pick-two) by Sean McCoy: “horror games should put to you a choice in any given situation, which is that you can either survive the terror, solve the mystery, or save the day…But you should only be able to do 1 to 1.5 of those things.”
+- [D&D Doesn't Understand What Monsters Are](https://throneofsalt.blogspot.com/2020/08/d-doesnt-understand-what-monsters-are.html?m=1) by Throne of Salt: “A monster is a symptom that somewhere, somehow, the world has gotten fucked up.”
 - [Violent Encounters](https://www.failuretolerated.com/violent-encounters) by Sean McCoy: “rethink these scenarios, to reframe the imaginary space they inhabit so that no matter where you fall on the rules-lite to rules-might spectrum, your encounters have real stakes.”
 - [The ICI Doctrine: Information, Choice, Impact ](https://www.bastionland.com/2018/09/the-ici-doctrine-information-choice.html?m=1) by Chris McDowell: A way to run a game that emphasizes player agency.